Khan Jahan I: History

-At the Battle of Talamba (1573), Husayn Quli Khan and some other officers surprise the Timurids Ibrahim Husayn Mirza and his brother Masʿud Husayn in Tulamba near Multan.
+At the Battle of Talamba (1573), Husayn Quli Khan and some other officers surprise the Timurids Ibrahim Husayn Mirza and his brother Mas'ud Husayn in Tulamba near Multan.
 Masʿud is captured, Ibrahim escapes.

 He was appointed as the Subahdar (Governor) of Bengal after the death of Munim Khan in 1575.
 Daud Khan Karrani, the final Afghan Sultan of Bengal, rebelled against the Mughal Empire for the second time.
 In November, the new governor Khan Jahan, along with Raja Todar Mal, arrived in Tanda.
 The following July, they faced Daud's forces near the Padma River in Bengal.
 On 12 July 1576, the Battle of Rajmahal commenced where the Afghans suffered a significant defeat.
 Their best commander was killed, and Daud was captured after his horse got stuck in the mud.
 The Mughals, determined to eliminate Daud, had him beheaded.
 Khan Jahan displayed Daud's body in Tanda and sent his head to Emperor Akbar in Agra as a trophy.
 Khan Jahan also took Satgaon under his control.

 Khan Jahan led military expedition against the Baro-Bhuiyans in 1578.
 In a naval battle in Katsul against Isa Khan, the ruler of Bhati, he failed to capture the area and retreated.
-He later died in Tanda, the erstwhile capital of Bengal, in 1578.
+He later died in Tanda, the erstwhile capital of Bengal, in December 1578.
+He was succeeded by Muzaffar Khan Turbati as the viceroy of Bengal in April, 1579.
+His son, Raja Quli, was promoted to a commander of 500 infantry with 300 cavalry in 1602.